-If you’re new to owning and managing commercial real estate, then you are entering a complex world with a language all its own.
+If you’re new to managing commercial real estate, then you are entering a complex world with a language all its own.
 Sort of like soccer – or Snapchat.
 That’s why it’s a good idea to start by arming yourself with knowledge of the basic rental agreement clauses found in most commercial real estate leases.

 Surprise!
 The rent check a tenant writes each month has to cover more than just your mortgage.
 There are several different lease structures, and the type you use determines what costs tenants are responsible for beyond base rent.

 Modified Gross Lease: With this type, the tenant pays for utilities and the landlord pays everything else (maintenance, repairs, taxes, etc.).

 Double Net Lease: Also known as “net-net,” tenants pay utilities, property taxes, and insurance premiums, while the landlord pays for maintenance and repairs.

 Triple Net Lease: While the landlord remains responsible for the structure itself, tenants share all costs of maintaining and operating the building, except the landlord is generally responsible for structural repairs.